juanahs/Angular-ngrx---MyStoreApp/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+## Json Mock server
+Install Json Server: `npm install --global json-server@latest` Run `json-server --watch src/data/db.json` for run the json server in order to get the mocked data.
+Navigate to `http://localhost:3000/foods`.
+The server will be listening in this port for request.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.